byu-cpe/ecen522r-hw-security/_labs/haha.md

 ## Board Issues
 I will post any issues with boards here:
-* Board 1: Accelerometer is not working.
+* Board 1, Board 5: Accelerometer is not working.

 ## Helpful Tips